KhushiGupta19826/Femina_SCMProject/README.md

 - **Menstrual Health Tracker** – Log period dates, symptoms, and moods.
 - **Resources Page** – A curated collection of articles on menstrual health, fitness, mental wellness, and nutrition.
 - **Doctor's Appointment Page (Static)** – Placeholder page for booking doctor consultations (backend to be integrated).
+- **Journal** – A page where the user can write about her feelings in the form of a journal.

 ## 🛠️ Tech Stack
 - **Frontend:** HTML, CSS, JavaScript